sassoftware/sasoptpy/doc/guide/components.rst

 Modifying variable coefficients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The coefficient of a variable inside a constraint can be updated using the
+You can update the coefficient of a variable inside a constraint by using the
 :func:`Constraint.update_var_coef` method:

 >>> c1 = so.Constraint(exp=3 * x - 5 * y <= 10, name='c1')